DanielW1987/SpringBootUserRegistrationBlueprint/README.md

 <kbd><img src="https://github.com/Waginator/SpringBootUserRegistrationBlueprint/blob/master/readme-data/forgot-password-2.png" /></kbd>

-The reset password workflow handle the following possible issues:
+The reset password workflow handles the following possible issues:
 - token is expired
 - token was not found (already used or invalid token)